The Lord has asked us to walk through the darkness of mortality, but He also provides flashes of light to grow our faith and reveal the way.

 May we determine this year to live "in the world," to be a part of it, to set the standard and example that we have learned.

 To master the "art of living" and be happy, we must be willing to do what will bring us happiness—live the commandments of God.

 Richard H. Cracroft shares some of the twists, turns, and tools on our trek through the wilderness of life as we journey to a spiritual Canaan.

 The cross that we are each called to bear is unique and incomparable.
-The moment that we choose to take it up will be a defining moment in eternity.
+The moment we choose to take it up is a defining moment in eternity.

 When the challenges of life inevitably come for us, what shall we do then?
 As we go through the rest of our lives, now is the time for decision making.